Send the link below via email or IMCopy

 but planes are not 100% full... maybe 80%

-Let’s make clear what this means.
-Flying once per year has an energy cost slightly bigger than leaving a 1 kW electric fire on, non-stop, 24 hours a day, all year.
+Flying once per year has an energy cost more than leaving a 1 kW electric heater on, non-stop, 24 hours a day, all year.

 energy per distance